laserengineer/laserengineer.github.io/_posts/2021-02-01-Daniel Piano Practice Record.md

 This is simply side practice record beyond regular MYC class progress.
 [Full Youtube Playlist](https://www.youtube.com/watch?v=UNdBBvAVJe8&list=PLJNxQ3sAMnhInFduYd45ZafTAVgPkfcCJ)

+## Sonatina in F Major 1st Movement by Ludwig van Beethoven

+The Sonatina in F is a composition for solo piano in two movements, attributed to Ludwig van Beethoven (listed as Anh.
+5 No. 2 in the Kinsky–Halm Catalogue), though doubtful.

+{% include video id="fh_QZxpfOxk" provider="youtube" %}

 ## Fantasia in C Major by Georg Philipp Telemann

 Georg Philipp Telemann - Fantasia in C Major, RCM Grade 5